coronalabs/corona-docs/markdown/guide/programming/03/index.markdown

 1. First, we state that the `gameLoopTimer` placeholder variable (declared&nbsp;earlier) will be associated with our timer.
 This allows us to use that variable as a reference/handle for pausing or canceling the timer later, if necessary.

 2. Next, we call `timer.performWithDelay()`.
-This convenient command tells Corona to perform some action after a specified number of milliseconds.
+This convenient command tells CORONA_CORE_PRODUCT to perform some action after a specified number of milliseconds.
 Timers are useful for a wide array of game functionality, so get comfortable with them!

 3. Inside the parentheses, we start with the number of milliseconds to wait (delay) until the timer fires.
 Here we use `500` which is exactly half a second, but you can experiment with other values.
 A lower number like `250` will make asteroids spawn faster and increase the difficulty of the game, but don't set this value too low or asteroids will generate too quickly and crowd the screen.